ozdemirht/generative-ai/RAG0/Readme.md

 Is moving to better and brighter LLM model the same as replacing our current machine with a brand new one?
 These changes will likely to require in-depth assessments before making a decision.

+Eventually, these should be reduced to managing these changes as a system configuration data in a secure hub (like [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)).

 ## Advanced RAG